Civil Police of Rio de Janeiro State: Duties

-The police activity of prevention and repression of the penal infractions is exercised by the Police Stations situated in the police circumscriptions which correspond to the geographic areas of the suburbs of Rio Metropolitan Region or the country municipalities.
+The prevention and repression of penal infractions are handled by police stations situated in police circumscriptions corresponding to the geographic areas of the Rio metropolitan region or the inland municipalities.

-Each Police Station is directed by a Police Delegate helped by Adjunctive Police Delegates, chiefs of police groups and police services.
+Each police station is directed by a police delegate, assisted by adjunct police delegates, chiefs of police groups, and police services.

-According to their geographic localization in the territory of the State, the Police Stations are subordinate to one of the three great operational departments of the Police: of the Capital (Rio de Janeiro city), of the "Baixada Fluminense" (municipalities which form Rio de Janeiro Metropolitan Area, except Rio de Janeiro city) and Inland (which contains ten regions).
+Geographically, police stations are subordinate to one of the three major operational departments of the Police: the Capital (Rio de Janeiro city), the Baixada Fluminense (municipalities forming the Rio de Janeiro metropolitan area, excluding the capital), and the Interior (comprising ten regions).

-The criminal investigations developed by the police stations may be supported by the Specialized Police Department, through its specialized organs (divisions) when repressing the homicide crimes of unknown authors, narcotics, robbery, theft and large frauds.
+Criminal investigations may be supported by the Specialized Police Department through its specialized divisions when investigating homicides with unknown perpetrators, narcotics, robbery, theft, and major fraud.

 Special Operations

-The CORE (Coordenadoria de Recursos Especiais, in Portuguese), formed in 1969, is a police tactical unit within the Civil Police of Rio de Janeiro.
+The CORE (Coordenadoria de Recursos Especiais), formed in 1969, is a police tactical unit within the Civil Police of Rio de Janeiro.

-It is a special service which use highly trained policemen in dangerous tasks that police have to face daily.
+It is a special service that uses highly trained officers for high-risk tasks.